Øster Farimagsgade 5 opg. B, København K, 10 Øster Farimagsgade 5, Building: 10-0-29

 Web Track 2: Retirement and transitions

-I am Associate Professor and Research Group Leader at Section for Health Services Research, Department of Public Health, University of Copenhagen.
+I am Deputy Head of Department at Department of Public Health, and Associate Professor and Research Group Leader at Section for Health Services Research.

 Furthermore, I am Vice Director of Center for Healthy Aging (CEHA), and I hold a Research Collaborator Appointment at the Mayo Clinic, Minnesota.